cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/ic_forms_pta.md

   </div>

   <div class="cell-full">
     i.
-Are individuals provided notice at the time of collection by DOS?<i>(Does the records subject have notice of the collection or is form filled out by third party?)</i>
+Are individuals provided notice at the time of collection by DOS?<i>(Does the records subject have notice of the collection or is the form filled out by third party?)</i>
   </div>
   <div class="cell-full">
     {{ q2i }}{% if q2i == "yes" %} <i>Please describe how notices is provided.</i>: {{ q2i_describe }}{% endif %}